claudiacolas/pds-project-23/README.md

 ## Overview

 This repository contains the source code for a parallel and distributed systems project developed at Hochschule Esslingen.
+The project is a Todo Application which allows you to manage your daily tasks.
-The project incorporates a Spring Boot backend, MongoDB for the database, and a React frontend.
-Docker is used for containerization.
+It incorporates a Spring Boot backend, MongoDB for the database, a React frontend and Docker is used for containerization.
+It also incorporates OpenTelemetry and Jaeger for observability.

 ## Prerequisites